The Speechville web site is dedicated to those who struggle with communicating, as well as the parents and professionals that care for them.

 Advertising Policy: The Speechville Express web site is funded through the sale of featured products within the web site and on the “Shop Speechville Express” pages.

-Site Compliance: We work hard to insure that the information on the web site is accurate, accessible to all, and ethically presented.
+Site Compliance: We work hard to ensure that the information on the web site is accurate, accessible to all, and ethically presented.
 Listed here are the sites with which we comply.

 Disclaimer: Please review our disclaimer.
 We are not providing therapeutic or medical advice; rather, our goal is to point you to further resources and provide you with information about communication disorders.